Skip to content

 When a water right is granted for harvesting glacier ice, it becomes appurtenant to the property in Alaska where the ice is processed, for as long as the water right holder continues to harvest the ice.

 If you foresee a long-term use, or there is a lot of competition for the source, you will want to apply for a water right.
 If you have an established water right, you have legal standing to assert that right against conflicting uses of water or ice with people who do not have water rights.
 In addition, a person with an established water right has priority to use water or harvest ice over persons who later file for water rights from the same source.
-A temporary water use permit does not grant any right or priority to the water user or harvester.
+A temporary water use authorization does not grant any right or priority to the water user or harvester.

 How do I get a water right to harvest glacier ice?